TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 C) stabilization of the contractor's work force over a longer period of time may promote economy and consistent quality; or

-D) the cost and burden of contract solicitation, award, and administration of the procurement may be reduced.
+D) the cost and burden of contract solicitation, award and administration of the procurement may be reduced.

-d) Multi-Term Contract Procedure.
+d) Multi-Year Contract Procedure

 The solicitation shall state: